Loved ones remember Cary man shot, killed while on a walk

 "This can happen to anybody, right.
 It happened in the daylight," said Vairakkannu.

-Vellingiri's family held a funeral for him last week, and a candlelight vigil is taking place Monday night at Bond Park Sertoma Amphitheatre until 7:30 PM.
+Vellingiri's family held a funeral for him last week, and a candlelight vigil took place Monday night at Bond Park Sertoma Amphitheatre until 7:30 PM.

+Traditional chants blared on the speakers in Bond Park amphitheater as mourners left a lit candle for Vellingiri.

+While many who came come from a culture that believes losing a person brings a gained understanding of the meaning of life; a week and half since the murder, understanding is still hard to come by.

 If you have any information on this case, call Cary Police at (919) 469-4012.